CONTEMPLATIVE MEDICINE FELLOWSHIP

 The first retreat is typically in October, emphasizing community building, contemplative practice, and guided group learning and discussion.

 Fellows are also encouraged to attend an optional silent retreat (Sesshin).
 A cornerstone of Zen practice, the Japanese word sesshin refers to an intensive period of meditation and literally translates to “touching the heart-mind.”
-This retreat is held each January.
+This retreat is held each January at The Garrison Institute.

 Please note that required and optional retreats and travel costs are not included in the Fellowship tuition.